Menstrual Cycles and Libido: How Periods Influence Sexual Health

 How Hormones and Sexual Desire Are Connected

-The hormones and sexual desire relationship is deeply intertwined.
-Here’s how your cycle affects sexual health in more ways than just libido:
+The relationship between hormones and sexual desire is deeply intertwined.
+Here's how your cycle affects sexual health in multiple ways beyond just libido:

 Hormonal shifts influence vaginal pH, sensitivity, and lubrication.
 For example, lower estrogen in the luteal or menstrual phases may lead to temporary dryness or increased sensitivity.